baduker/noobing_around/README.md

 }
 ```
 The reason it's a JSON and not a simple string is because I used this script
-in a AWS Lambda function and it was easier to parse the output.
+in an AWS Lambda function, and it was easier to parse the output.

-I'll ad a flag to output the data in a simple string format later.
+I'll add a flag to output the data in a simple string format later.

 ```
 ## Usage